 - Third-party outsourced IT, telecoms, document storage providers, and marketing platforms, who collectively enable us to provide our service.

-Even if we hold personal data on you, you still have various rights.
+Where we hold personal data on you, you may have various rights.
 Please contact us and we will deal with your request without undue delay and in accordance with any applicable laws.

 Your rights include:

 - The right to object – if we are using your data because we deem it necessary for our legitimate interest, and you do not agree, you have the right to object.
 Generally, we will only disagree with you if certain limited conditions apply.

 - The right to withdraw consent – Where we have obtained your consent in the past to process personal data, you are entitled to change your mind and withdraw your consent at any time.